An Online Framework for Ephemeral Edge Computing in the Internet of Things: Introduction

 \subsubsection{Edge computing in general IoT environments}

 Edge computing enables a diverse set of IoT services ranging from real-time IoT applications running on user devices to safety applications operating on connected vehicles \cite{hu2015mobile}.
+Recently, a number of edge computing proof of concepts have been implemented for various IoT applications such as network resource management \cite{wong2015improving}, IoT application deployment \cite{Yigitoglu2017foggy}, and multimedia data caching \cite{yang2019multi}.
+The work in \cite{IBM} showed how one can deploy, in the real world, edge devices with powerful computing resources and an inherent capability of running computation intensive applications.
 Recent prior works in \cite{wang2019qos, huang2019deep, huang2017fair, mao2016dynamic, kuang2019partial, wang2017computation, chen2018virtual} studied deployment scenarios and resource allocation problems for standard edge computing in static or low-mobility networks.
 In particular, the work in \cite{wang2019qos} proposed an edge computing platform deployed in network infrastructure nodes such as base stations to provide contents to users while maintaining a required quality-of-service.
 Meanwhile, the authors in \cite{huang2019deep} studied the problem of joint computational task offloading and radio resource allocation in a wireless powered edge computing system by using deep learning.
 The work in \cite{huang2017fair} introduced a caching scheme so as to maximize fairness for an edge computing environment consisting of heterogeneous devices with different communication and computing resources.
-The authors in \cite{mao2016dynamic} proposed a Lyapunov optimization-based computation offloading algorithm to jointly control transmit power and CPU-clock speeds when edge computing devices are powered by energy harvesting techniques.
+The authors in \cite{mao2016dynamic} proposed a Lyapunov optimization-based computation offloading algorithm to jointly control transmit power and CPU (Central Processing Unit)-clock speeds when edge computing devices are powered by energy harvesting techniques.
 The work in \cite{kuang2019partial} studied a partial computational task offloading and radio allocation problems are jointly studied.
-Moreover, in \cite{wang2017computation}, a joint strategy of computational offloading and content caching is proposed to maximize the utilization of each edge node's radio and computing resources when the statistical information on the content request is previously known.
+Moreover, in \cite{wang2017computation}, a joint strategy of computational offloading and content caching is proposed to maximize the utilization of each edge node radio and computing resources when the statistical information on the content request is previously known.
 In \cite{chen2018virtual}, the authors used edge computing for enhancing virtual reality services.